mcinglis/c-style/readme.md

 printf( "%s is in %s, did you know?\n", c.name, c.country );
 ```

-But you should always give your users the option of [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming):
+But you should always provide an interface that allows for [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming):

 ``` c
 // Better